Consumers are spending on their pets at a breakneck pace. The industry is approaching $70B, and shows no signs of slowing.

 PetIQ’s strategy of teaming with veterinarian’s to promote pet health hand-in-hand with their products appears to be working.
 Expanding their footprint in retail, in combination with this strategy, should keep the pet health company on the rise.

 While the U.S. is still trying to figure out the best insurance scheme, Trupanion, Inc. (NASDAQ: TRUP) has become a billion dollar company by selling pet insurance.
 The company has performed well this year, rising from under $30 to over $37, only after visiting a high of just below $46.

 With over half of Fortune 500 companies offering pet insurance as an employee benefit, Trupanion has a growing base.
 Rising interest rates should also benefit the pet insurer.

 Growth in the pet industry, equates to growth in insurance.
-If you’re feeding your beloved pet premium fresh food, giving them regular vet appointments, and investing in their well being, why wouldn’t you have insurance?
+If you’re feeding your beloved pet premium fresh food, giving them regular vet appointments, and

 Finally, if everyone is taking their pets to the vet, and has medical insurance, how about a company that does the lab work for all those patients?
 Heska Corp.
 (NASDAQ: HSKA) is a diagnostic laboratory providing veterinary clinics with a range of health tests.

 The stock came under pressure earlier in the year, but has rebounded nicely and is up almost 28% in 2018.
 Heska has averaged 57% earnings growth over the past 5 years.